 Camp Mak-A-Dream - Camp Mak-A-Dream is operated by Children's Oncology Camp Foundation and is a medically supervised, cost-free camp for children (ages 6-13), teens (ages 14-18) and young adults (ages 18-25) with cancer and their siblings (ages 6-17).

-Cancer.Net - This is the patient information Web site of the American Society of Clinical Oncology (ASCO).
+Cancer.Net: Childhood Cancer OR For Children - This is the patient information Web site of the American Society of Clinical Oncology (ASCO).
 It is designed to help patients and families make informed health-care decisions.
-To find information on childhood cancers, simply click on cancer type and choose from the list provided.

-KidsHealth for Parents: Medical Problems - This site was created by the Nemours Foundation's Center for Children's Health Media and aims to provide the best children's health information on the Internet.
-You will need to scroll down the page to see the information on cancer & tumors.
+KidsHealth for Parents: Childhood Cancer - This site was created by the Nemours Foundation's Center for Children's Health Media and aims to provide the best children's health information on the Internet.

 LITE Program - The LITE program, at The Cancer Institute of New Jersey, provides long-term evaluation, support, and health education for the growing population of childhood cancer survivors.
 This document is in PDF format and requires an Adobe Acrobat Reader for viewing.

 MedlinePlus: Cancer in Children - Developed by the National Library of Medicine, this consumer health site directs the user to selected online resources on many common diseases, conditions, and concerns.